North Central Region (WFTDA)

-The Women's Flat Track Derby Association's North Central Region was formed in 2008 when WFTDA changed from having just two regional tournaments (East and West), to five, made up of teams from four regions: East, North Central, South Central and West.
+The Women's Flat Track Derby Association's North Central Region was formed in 2008 when WFTDA changed from having just two regional tournaments (East and West) to five—consisting of teams from four regions: East, North Central, South Central, and West.

 Members in the central part of the Canada Region competed in the North Central Region.
 For 2011, the region was reduced in size, with teams in Nebraska moving to the South Central Region.

-WFTDA has now moved away from the Big 5 WFTDA Championships qualification tournament structure, last competed in 2012.
+WFTDA has now moved away from the Big 5 WFTDA Championships qualification tournament structure, which was last held in 2012.
 Starting with the 2013 WFTDA season, the regions were discontinued in favour of an overall-rankings based system, and a new playoff format was created.